Ethical AI to Amplify Human Creativity

 Psychology Today: Senior Editor

-Yale University: Writing Professor
+Yale University: Taught Writing and Storytelling

 OpenAI: Head of Community for Writers